John F. Kennedy Jr.: Early life and education

-John Fitzgerald Kennedy Jr. was born at Georgetown University Hospital on November 25, 1960.
-His father, Massachusetts senator John F. Kennedy, had been elected president less than three weeks earlier and was inaugurated two months after his son's birth.
-Kennedy had an older sister, Caroline, who was born three years earlier.
-His parents had a stillborn daughter, Arabella, in 1956 and later had an infant son, Patrick, who died two days after his premature birth in 1963.
-His putative nickname, "John-John", came from a reporter who misheard his father calling him "John" twice in quick succession; the name was not used by his family.
+John Fitzgerald Kennedy Jr. was born on November 25, 1960, in Washington, D.C., to Massachusetts senator John F. Kennedy and Jacqueline Kennedy (née Bouvier).
+His father had been elected president less than three weeks earlier and was inaugurated two months after his son's birth.
+Kennedy had an older sister, Caroline, born in 1957.
+His parents had previously lost a stillborn daughter, Arabella, in 1956, and an infant son, Patrick, who died two days after his premature birth in 1963.
+His widely repeated nickname, "John-John", originated when a reporter misheard his father calling him "John" twice in quick succession; the family did not use the nickname.